Be inspired by the high-energy art of award winning artist, jandre

 Traveling extensively, his material is taken from his environment, dominated by his work as a humanitarian – most recently with the United Nations in South Sudan – in post conflict, emergency response, and in the fight against HIV/AIDS.

 Initially trained at the Johannesburg College of Art, his potential was recognised by his painting being selected for the Permanent World Children’s Exhibition in Toulouse France.
-In 2016, Special Merit Award Winner and Honourable Mention ‘Art of outstanding quality’, LST Open Art Exhibition; 2015, 2014, 2013, 2011 and 2009 Honourable Mention, Professional Painting Category, London International Creative Competition; 2008 finalist at the Thapong Botswana Artist of the Year; 2002 he was a finalist at Patchings, Nottinghamshire; and several group and solo exhibitions (Cape Town).
+In 2019, 2018 and 2016, Special Merit Award Winner and Honourable Mention ‘Art of outstanding quality’, LST Open Art Exhibition; 2018, 2017, 2016, 2015, 2014, 2013, 2011 and 2009 Honourable Mention, Professional Painting Category, London International Creative Competition; 2008 finalist at the Thapong Botswana Artist of the Year; 2002 he was a finalist at Patchings, Nottinghamshire; and several group and solo exhibitions (Cape Town, Stellenbosch and Knysna).
 He has a PhD in Business Strategy with an MBA and a BSc in Electrical Engineering.